ea3onwong/loop-mania/README.md

-# LoopMania
+# LoopMania - COMP2511 project

 ### Notice:
-- This is UNSW COMP2511 project
 - This repository is for demonstration purposes only
 - The details of the codes would not be shared 🔐 <br/> <br/>